isomorphic-software/smartclient-docs/classes/PortalLayout.md

 *Inherits from:* [Layout](Layout.md#class-layout)

 ### Description
 A PortalLayout is a special subclass of Layout designed to display [Portlet](Portlet.md#class-portlet) windows.
 A PortalLayout displays Portlets in columns and supports drag-drop interaction for moving Portlets around within the PortalLayout.
 Portlets may be drag-reordered within columns, dragged into other columns, or dragged next to other Portlets to sit next to them horizontally within a column.
-See [portalLayoutDrop](../kb_topics/portalLayoutDrop.md#kb-topic-drag-and-drop-behavior-within-portallayouts) for a discussion of drag and drop behavior within PortalLayouts.

 ---
 ## Attr: PortalLayout.numColumns